Photo of University Hall

 Current directions/projects:

-(a) Multicultural sensitivity in conducting pre-employment psychological screenings for police officer candidates.
+(a) Multicultural topics in pre-employment psychological screenings for police officer candidates.

 (b) The utility of structured professional judgment in conducting pre-employment psychological screenings for police officer candidates.